Jack Thompson (activist)

 John Bruce Thompson (born July 25, 1951) is an American activist and disbarred attorney.
 As an attorney, Thompson focused his legal efforts against what he perceives as obscenity in modern culture.
-Thompson gained recognition as an anti-video game activist, criticizing the content of video games and their alleged effects on children.
-He also targeted rap music and radio personality Howard Stern.
+He gained recognition as an anti-video game activist, criticizing the content of games and their alleged effects on children.
+He also targeted radio personality Howard Stern and rap music.

+Thompson grew up in Cleveland, Ohio, and attended Vanderbilt University Law School.
+He became nationally known for targeting rap music in the 1990s, particularly 2 Live Crew, N.W.A, and Ice-T. He later shifted towards criticizing video games, campaigning against their producers and distributors.
+Thompson has alleged that video games had negative effects on children.
+He is mostly known for his actions against Rockstar Games and the Grand Theft Auto franchise.
+He has lobbied against nudity in video games and has supported banning sales of violent and sexually explicit games to minors.

 Thompson's legal career was further recognized for his actions against the Florida Bar, including challenging its constitutionality in 1993.
 In 2008, he was permanently disbarred by the Supreme Court of Florida for inappropriate conduct, including making false statements to tribunals and disparaging and humiliating litigants.

-Background
+After his disbarment, he became a teacher.

+Early life and career

-Thompson grew up in Cleveland, Ohio, attended Cuyahoga Falls High School and attended Denison University.
+John Bruce Thompson was born on July 25, 1951.
+He grew up in Cleveland, Ohio and attended Cuyahoga Falls High School.
 He received media attention when he hosted his own political talk show on the college radio station.
 He then attended Vanderbilt University Law School, where he met his wife, Patricia.
 In 1976, they moved to Florida, where Thompson, working as a lawyer and then a fund-raiser for a Christian ministry, began attending the Key Biscayne Presbyterian Church and became a born-again Christian.
 Thompson admits to having a "colorful disciplinary history" as an attorney.

-The Neil Rogers Show

-In 1988, Thompson became involved in a feud with WIOD Radio host Neil Rogers, after Thompson was instrumental in persuading the FCC to fine WIOD $10,000 for airing such parody songs as "Boys Want Sex in the Morning" on Rogers' show.
+In 1988, Thompson became involved in a feud with WIOD radio host Neil Rogers, after Thompson was instrumental in persuading the Federal Communications Commission (FCC) to fine WIOD $10,000 for airing such parody songs as "Boys Want Sex in the Morning" on Rogers' show.
 Thompson also sued the station for violating a December 1987 agreement to end on-air harassment against him.
 For the next eight months, Thompson recorded all of Rogers' broadcasts and documented 40,000 mentionings of his name.
 Thompson claimed that one of the terms of his agreement with the station was that the station would pay him $5,000 each time his name was mentioned, totaling $200 million in the suit.